sorenjakobsen/macss-client/README.md

 ## Author

-Søren Jakobsen.
+Søren Jakobsen

 ## Acknowledgments

-The code for handling OSC is based on code by Fair Oaks Labs, Inc..
+The code for handling OSC is based on code by Fair Oaks Labs, Inc.